-Washington state nursing law and rule does not address the use of verbal orders.
+The Washington State nursing laws and rules do not address the use of verbal orders.
 The method of communicating orders under the direction of an authorized practitioner is not addressed or defined.
 Other state laws and rules define requirements for verbal orders for specific settings.
 Examples include (but not limited to):

-- Nursing Homes (RCW 74.42.230) - Residential Treatment Facilities (WAC 246-337-105) - Private Psychiatric and Alcoholism Hospitals (WAC 246-322-210)
+- Nursing Homes RCW 74.42.230 - Residential Treatment Facilities WAC 246-337-105 - Private Psychiatric and Alcoholism Hospitals WAC 246-322-210

 The nurse implements diagnostic and therapeutic regimens in response to orders or prescriptions by an authorized health care practitioner.
 The nurse is responsible and accountable for the care they give regardless of the way orders are communicated.
-Computerized provider order entry (CPOE) is the preferred method for submitting orders (Centers for Medicare and Medicaid Services, 2017).
+Computerized provider order enter (CPOE) is the preferred method for submitting orders (Centers for Medicare and Medicaid Services, 2017).
 A verbal order is acceptable only when a CPOE or written order cannot be submitted.
-Verbal orders are real-time oral communication between the prescriber (sender) and a licensed nurse (receiver) with the authority to receive and record transcribe the orders in the medical record.
-The implication is that the licensed receiver has the knowledge and judgment to seek clarification also in real time if needed from the sender.
-Verbal orders require immediate action by individuals who are practicing with the scope of their licensure, certification, or practice following law and regulation, and organizational policy (Joint Commission, 2020).
+Verbal orders are real-time oral communication between the prescriber (sender) and a licensed nurse (receiver) with the authority to receive and record/transcribe the orders in the medical record.
+The implication is that the licensed receiver has the knowledge and judgment to seek clarification in real time if needed from the sender.
+Verbal orders require immediate action by individuals who are practicing within the scope of their licensure, certification, or practice following laws and rules, and organizational policy (Joint Commission (2020).

 Verbal orders are inherently subject to risk of error.
 The potential for verbal orders to be misunderstood, misheard, or transcribed incorrectly is augmented in the presence of different accents, dialects, and pronunciations used by prescribers and recipients of the order.
-Factors such as sound-alike drug names, background noise, fatigue, workload, and interruptions are associated with the potential for error (Institute for Safe Medication Practices (2017).
-Telephonic and electronic audio connections may obscure clarity and eliminate visualizing nonverbal cues and behaviors that support effective communication.
+Factors such as sound-alike drug names, background noise, fatigue, workload, and interruptions are l Page